 Each student in this course is expected to abide by the University's Code of Academic Integrity.
 Any work submitted by a student in this course for academic credit will be the student's own work.
 For this course, collaboration is allowed in the special project assignment.
 Students are encouraged to study together and to discuss information and concepts covered in lecture and the sections with other students.
 Students can give "consulting" help to or receive "consulting" help from such students.
 However, this permissible cooperation should never involve one student having possession of a copy of all or part of work done by someone else, in the form of an e mail, an e mail attachment file, a diskette, or a hard copy.
 Should copying occur, both the student who copied work from another student and the student who gave material to be copied will both automatically receive a zero for the assignment.
 Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action.
 During examinations, you must do your own work.
-Talking or discussion is not permitted during the examinations will result in failure of the exam, and may lead to failure of the course and University disciplinary action.
+Talking or discussion is not permitted during the examinations, nor may you compare papers, copy from others, or collaborate in any way.
+Any collaborative behavior during the examinations will result in failure of the exam, and may lead to failure of the course and University disciplinary action.